 This park will serve all members of the community with amenities for all ages, abilities, and recreation interests reaching from Chambers park through the Eagle County Fair and Rodeo Grounds.
 Achieving this goal is a big feat, and each component requires a specific set of technical knowledge, collaboration, and creativity.

-The project is being design and constructed in two primary phases, the Whitewater Park and the Upland Park.
+The project is being designed and constructed in two primary phases, the Whitewater Park and the Upland Park.
 Each of these pieces has a unique set of parameters.
-See the images below for an overview of what each phase includes.
+See the images below for existing site condition photos and an overview of what each phase includes.
 Additional detail is included in the tabs above!

 Whitewater design and engineering firm, S2O Design, has been working over the past year on the design of the whitewater features for the future whitewater park in Eagle!

 The images below reflect the design and engineering as of January 2017, which is 95% complete.
 A recap of the River Park Boaters Meeting on Jan 19th can be found on the Eagle Outside Blog HERE.
 Great feedback was received and the final design will reflect additional tweaks based on that feedback.